pipelinelabo/datalaiq-wiki/ingesters/integrations.md

   }
 ~~~

-A sample Gravwell Corefile section which sends DNS requests to two indexers and enables a local cache should indexer communication fail.
+A sample DatalaiQ Corefile section which sends DNS requests to two indexers and enables a local cache should indexer communication fail.
 Up to 1GB of data can be locally cached.

 ~~~
 gravwell {